 Surgery is a daunting and even traumatic prospect for anyone, regardless of age or condition.
-Although the standard of medical care in the UK is generally high, medical negligence due to surgical mistakes still happens, and is statistically increasing as a result of pressure on available resources and increased number of surgical procedures.
-If something went wrong during your surgery, you may be wondering what happens if a surgeon makes a mistake.
+Although the standard of medical care in the UK is generally high, medical negligence due to surgical mistakes still happens.
+Unfortunately, it is statistically increasing as a result of pressure on available resources and increased number of surgical procedures.

-In this article, we will discuss what to do if a surgeon makes a mistake and how you can successfully manage the medical negligence claims process.
+In this article, we will discuss what to do if a surgeon makes a mistake during surgery and how you can successfully manage the medical negligence claims process.

 What is a Surgical Mistake?